ClimateImpactLab/impact-calculations/docs/imperics.md

 * `Sum`: Sum a list of other previous calculations.
 * `Rebase`: Subtract off the average previous result from 2001 - 2010.
 * `Expoonentiate`: Report the exponentiate of the previous result.

+### Specifying a model

+Typically, each calculation takes as its input the previous calculation's output.
+In some cases (for certain weather-to-result calculations), there need to be several models or specifications defined.
+This is done by maknig a `specifications` list within a model block, naming each specification.
+Then those same names are used in the calculation, by using the `model:` property.

+The model property can take the following forms of objects:

+ - A name from the `specifications` list

+ - The `step()` function which takes three arguments: a variable name, a step limit, and a before and after step function value.
+Like `step('tas', 20, [0, 1])`.

+ - A product of two of the above, using `A * B`.